bcmeireles/Airport-Manager/README.md

 		- If the command is executed with an ID list, airports are listed in order of their identifiers
 	- Errors
 		- `<airportID>: no such airport ID` if no airports exist with `<airportID>` as it's identifier
+- **v** - adds a flight or lists all the flights
+	- Input: `v [ <flightCode> <departureID> <arrivalID> <departureDate> <departureTime> <duration> <capacity> ]`
+	- Output: `<flightCode> <departureID> <arrivalID> <departureDate> <departureTime>` for each added flight, by creation date, or nothing, if creating a new flight
+	- Errors
+		- `invalid flight code` if `flightCode` is not a string composed by two uppercase letters followed by 1 to 4 digits
+		- `flight already exists` in case a flight with the same `flightCode` already exists on the same day
+		- `<airportID>: no such airport ID` either the `departureID` or `arrivalID` airports do not exist
+		- `too many flights` if creating a flight exceeds the flight count limit
+		- `invalid date` if `departureDate` is a past date or more than a year in the future
+		- `invalid duration` if `duration` exceeds 12 hours
+		- `invalid capacity` if `capacity` is not an integrer between 10 and 100 (including those)
+- **p** - lists flights with departure from an airport
+	- Input: `p <airportID>`
+	- Output: `<flightCode> <arrivalID> <departureDate> <departureTime>` for each flight, sorted by date and time of departure.
+Flights are sorted from oldest to newest date and time.
+On the same airport, there won't be two flights with the same departure date and time
+	- Errors
+		- `<airportID>: no such airport ID` if `airportID` does not match an existing airport
+- **c** - lists flights with arrival at an airport
+	- Input: `c <airportID>`
+	- Output: `<flightCode> <departureID> <arrivalDate> <arrivalTime>` for each flight, sorted by date and time of arrival.
+Flights are sorted from oldest to newest date and time.
+On the same airport, there won't be two flights with the same arrival date and time
+	- Errors
+		- `<airportID>: no such airport ID` if `airportID` does not match an existing airport
+- **t** - advances system's date
+	- Input: `t <date>`
+	- Output: `<date>` where `date` is the new date value
+	- Errors
+		`invalid date` in case it's a past date or more than a year in the future
+- **r** - adds a new reservation or lists all reservations
+	- Input: `r <flightCode> <date> [ <reservationCode> <passengerCount> ]`
+	- Output: `<reservationCode> <passengerCount>` for each reservation on the flight with `flightCode` on `date`.
+One reservation per line in lexicographical order
+	- Errors
+		- `invalid reservation code` if `reservationCode` is not a string composed by only uppercase letters and digits, or if it has less than 10 characters
+		- `<flightCode>: flight does not exist` if there is no flight with the given code at the given date
+		- `<reservationCode>: flight reservation already used` if a reservation with the same code already exists
+		- `too many reservations` if, when creating the reservation, it exceeds a flight's passenger capacity
+		- `invalid date` if `date` is in the past or more than a year in the future
+		- `invalid passenger number` if `passengerCount` is not an integrer higher than 0
+- **e** - deletes a flight o reservation
+	- Input: `e <code>`
+	- Output: Deletes all flights or the serervation with `code`.
+If it's a flight, all reservations associated with it are also deleted
+	- Errors
+		- `not found` if no flights or reservation exists with `code`

+## Restricitons

+The only libraries that can be included are:

+- stdio.h
+- stdlib.h
+- ctype.h

+The native function `qsort` is also fordibben from being used